 Helena College is an independent, co-educational and non-denominational day school guided by the founding principles of peace, compassion and tolerance.
 The College was authorised as an International Baccalaureate World School in 2012.

 Situated in the picturesque Hills district of Perth, Western Australia, at the crest of the Darling Range, the College provides an enjoyable learning environment.
-The Senior School campus is adjacent to the John Forrest National Park in Glen Forrest and the Junior School campus occupies a prominent position in Darlington commanding sweeping views of the coastal plain.
+The Glen Forrest Campus (Years 6-12) is adjacent to the John Forrest National Park and the Darlington Campus (Years K-5) campus occupies a prominent position in Darlington commanding sweeping views of the coastal plain.
 The College is well placed for families in the thirteen communities of the Mundaring Shire, and with easy access from Kalamunda, Maida Vale, Midland and regions north.

-The Junior School has a long history dating back over 100 years, whilst the secondary Senior School campus commenced in 1988.
-The Junior School (Years K-6) has an enrolment of 220 students.
-The Senior School has 510 students, spread across Middle School (Years 7-9) and Upper School (Years 10-12).
+The Darlington Campus has a long history as a primary school dating back over 100 years, whilst the Glen Forrest Campus commenced in 1988.
+The Darlington Campus (Years K-5) has an enrolment of 220 students.
+The Glen Forrest Campus has 510 students, spread across Middle School (Years 6-9) and Upper School (Years 10-12).
 Total current enrolment across the two schools is 730 students.

 TOUR DATES 2015